Scroll Top

 Stroke Risk Factors

-According to the American Stroke Association, stroke is the fifth leading cause of death in the United States, with nearly 800,000 people suffering one each year.
 Quickly recognizing a stroke is key to a patient’s prognosis, but the greatest emphasis should be on stroke education and prevention.
 Identifying the major stroke risk factors and making the necessary lifestyle changes are the best ways to reduce the number of stroke sufferers.

-Types and Symptoms of Stroke
+Types of stroke and Symptoms of stroke

 There are two main types of strokes: hemorrhagic and ischemic.
 In addition, patients can suffer a TIA (transient ischemic attack), also known as a “minor-stroke”.
 The characteristics of these strokes include: